m-wojnar/reinforced-lib/README.md

 [rtd-badge]: https://readthedocs.org/projects/reinforced-lib/badge/?version=latest
 [documentation]: https://reinforced-lib.readthedocs.io/en/latest/

-**Introducing Reinforced-lib:** a lightweight Python library for rapid development of RL solutions.
+**Introducing Reinforced-lib:** a lightweight Python library for the rapid development of RL solutions.
 It is open-source, prioritizes ease of use, provides comprehensive documentation, and offers both deep reinforcement learning (DRL) and classic non-neural agents.
 Built on [JAX](https://jax.readthedocs.io/en/latest/), it facilitates exporting trained models to embedded devices, and makes it great for research and prototyping with RL algorithms.
-Access to JAX's JIT functionality ensure high-performance results.
+Access to JAX's just-in-time (JIT) compilation ensures high-performance results.

 ## Installation

-You can install the latest released version of Reinforced-lib from PyPI via:
+You can install the latest version of Reinforced-lib from PyPI:

 ```bash
 pip install reinforced-lib
 ```

-To have an easy access to the [example files](https://github.com/m-wojnar/reinforced-lib/tree/main/examples) you can clone the source code from our repository, and than install it locally with pip:
+To have easy access to the [example files](https://github.com/m-wojnar/reinforced-lib/tree/main/examples) you can clone the source code from our repository, and than install it locally with pip:

 ```bash